Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ethereal --network=goerli account list
 ```

-## Request some Goerlie Eth
+### Request some Goerlie Eth
 Request Goerlie Eth to be deposited to your Goerli Eth1 account.
 You can determine the public key of your account  by running *ethereal --network=goerli account list*.
 Each validator will require 32 Eth and a small transaction cost.

-## Finally, the environment is set up!
-Let's create and fund some validators!
+## Automatically create and fund the validators
+### Example how to create and fund five validators
-####  Warning: You can only run this script once without creating double deposits!
+**Warning: You can only run this script once without creating double deposits!
 In case you ran this script previously you want to change *STARTVALIDATOR* and *ENDVALIDATOR*.
-At the bottom of this section an experimental script is implemented with more error checks.
+At the bottom of this section an experimental script is implemented with more error checks.**

 You can check your existing wallets with:
 ```